-Quantum mechanics is the most intimidating concept that I’ve come across, so hold on to your hats for this one.
+Quantum mechanics is one of the most intimidating concepts that I’ve come across, so hold on to your hats for this one.

 It’s our description of what’s inside the proton and neutron.
 The problem is that inside there, our perception of reality is irrelevant because it’s a world where logic gave up and intuition goes to die.

 The first thing to know is that there is a framework, like a new periodic table, of all the quantum mechanical particles.
 It’s called The Standard Model.
 Check out that article for an explanation of what the particles are, because in this one I’m going to focus on how they behave.

-The objects that a human being is used to will range in size from around a grain of sand to a skyscraper.
+The objects that a human being is used to range in size from around a grain of sand to a skyscraper.
 The position and movement of objects between these sizes is always clear and predictable to us.

-From a quantum mechanical perspective, which looks at worlds millions of times smaller than a grain of sand, these objects are absolutely huge.
+From a quantum mechanical perspective, which looks at worlds millions of times smaller than a grain of sand, these objects are absolutely enormous.

 That is where things get trippy.

 But from clever experiments like the double slit experiment, we know that while it’s MIA, it does not act like a normal particle.